LaSalleSoftware/ls-adminbackend-app/AWS_S3_NOTES_README.md

 </CORSConfiguration>
 ```

+- over-write "https://yourdomain.com" with the actual name of your app's domain
+- click the "Save" button on the top right of the edit box

 ## Step 5: Enter your new bucket name into your .env's "AWS_BUCKET" parameter

 - open a new window with your application's .env file